jwipeout/performer-pattern/README.md

 Every decision made comes with ups and downs.
 People have different preferences and that is what makes our communtity great.

 Improving the code is always welcomed!
 Send a pull request.

-I am speficially looking for a solution to the include of the ```Rails.application.routes.url_helpers``` module into our Performer module.

 If you find this pattern useful spread the word or write a blog post about it.